My name is Sian and I am a coeliac. I am the founder of Gluten Free Dining.

 The aim of Gluten Free Dining

-Our aim as a team, is to produce an online directory of carefully selected establishments. which provide a good variety of gluten free (GF) food.
+Our aim as a team, is to produce an online directory of carefully selected establishments. which provide a good variety of gluten free (GF) food aswell as Vegan, Vegetarian and Dairy Free.
 The website will save you time and effort in locating a suitable eating place to meet your needs.
-A link to the menu allows you to choose GF options with confidence, whether dining solo or planning a special occasion.
+A link to the menu allows you to choose dietary options with confidence, whether dining solo or planning a special occasion.

 What is coeliac disease?

 Coeliac disease is common and affects one in 100 people.
 It is a lifelong autoimmune disease, which can occur at any time, and is caused by the immune system reacting to gluten, a protein found in wheat, barley and rye.
 Symptoms of coeliac disease range from mild to severe.
 When someone with coeliac disease eats gluten, even in very small amounts, their immune system reacts by damaging the lining of the small intestine.
 Therefore, taking sensible steps to avoid cross-contamination with gluten is important.
 Once gluten is removed from the diet, the person should start to feel much better.